On Learning Discrete-Time Fractional-Order Dynamical Systems: Introduction

 The rest of the paper is structured as follows.
 Section II introduces DT-FODS and the problem that we seek to address in this paper.
-Section III presents an approximate formulation of DT-FODS and also provides the main results in terms of finite-sample complexity guarantees for the same.
-Section IV demonstrates the working of our approach on real-life EEG data.
+Section III outlines an approach to learn the parameters of a DT-FODS as well as the main results in terms of the finite-sample and iteration complexity guarantees for the same.
+Section IV demonstrates the working of our approach on real-life iEEG data.
 Section V concludes the paper.